 Casablanca is a new, Moroccan-themed bar and lounge in Bishop Arts.

 Casablanca, a new Moroccan-themed bar and lounge, is set to open in Bishop Arts on October 21.
 (Courtesy)

-Modest Rogers is a Spanish-inspired restaurant that just opened in Oak Lawn.
+Modest Rogers was a Spanish-inspired restaurant that opened in Oak Lawn in 2021.
 (Courtesy)